barnysanchez/clarku-assignment8/template.md

 # Section 4) Save your ML model for distribution (10%)

 Show how you saved your ML model.
 In addition to showing the code, the expectation is that in your repo your ML model is present.
-Save

 In your private repo, ensure that you save your trained ML with the name *lastname*_week11_model.(extension)